visit-dav/visit/src/doc/cli_manual/functions.rst

   CopyPlotsToWindow(source, dest) -> integer

-source : type
+source : integer
     The index (an integer from 1 to 16) of the source window.

-dest : type
+dest : integer
     The index (an integer from 1 to 16) of the destination window.

 return type : integer